hexdump42/hex-dump/trunk/osdc/2007/moonlight-shiny-pretty-things-with-xml.rst

 Conclusion
 ----------

+Currently Moonlight can only be obtained by check-out from the Mono subversion repository and must be compiled with the latest Mono SVN version as well.
+A majority of the Silverlight 1.0 and 1.1 api has been implemented, but many Silverlight applications will still not run under Moonlight, and others may only have limited functionality.
+Moonlight is currently useful for development of simple desktop widgets, and investigating the use of XAML for both desktop and web applications.

 Moonlight may be only alpha quality software (as Silverlight 1.1 is), but what the Moonlight team have achieved to-date makes me feel confident that the Linux community will not be left out of a Silverlight Rich Internet Applications world.
-Certainly Microsoft feels the same after announcing [silverlight4linux]_ a formal parnership with Novell to deliver Silverlight support for Linux with Moonlight.
+Certainly Microsoft feels the same after announcing [silverlight4linux]_ a formal partnership with Novell to deliver Silverlight support for Linux with Moonlight.

 References
 ----------